ColauttiLab/RCrashCourse_Book/README.md

 **NOTE**: This is the repository for the **first edition** of the book *R Crash Course for Biologists*

-The **second edition** is available for pre-order for summer 2024 release.

-The first edition is still available at a discounted price:
+The **second edition** is available for pre-order for summer 2024 release, but the first edition will still available at a discounted price:

   * [Hardcover (Colour ~$50 USD)](#Hard-Cover-Link)
   * [Paperback (B&W ~$20 USD)](#Paperback-Link)